tesscln/cdk-aws-capstone/README.md

 Now, you can run '''python deploy.py'''
 It will ask you to enter your AWS-REGION and AWS ACCOUNT_ID.
 Then, it will ask you for a number of properties.
 This number should correspond to the number of data streams you would like to match to your 3D object.

+If you want to delete the stack, you can do so in the CloudFormation console.
+However, you have to ensure before that the S3 bucket called 'asset-model-usdfilebucket' is emptied.